samwarnick/samwarnick.com/_content/projects/lily_and_sam.md

 ---
 name: The Lily & Sam Show
-description: The website for me and my daughter's podcast, The Lily & Sam Show.
+description: The website for the podcast I do with my daughter, The Lily & Sam Show.
 technologies: ['VueJS', 'Nuxt']
 link: https://lilyandsam.show
 image: ./images/lily_and_sam.png